Indicia-Team/support_files/Elasticsearch/docs/occurrences.md

 ### Running Logstash to import the data

-To initiate Logstahs run the following command from the terminal/command
+To initiate Logstash run the following command from the terminal/command
 prompt:

 #### Windows